gematik/techblog/_posts/2025-12-09-rmi-migration--preventing-legacy.markdown

 ![RMI Configuration in ZTDV](../assets/img/20251209-rmi-migration-preventing-legacy/ztdv-rmi-config.png)

-The current Spring release in project "ZTDV" is 5.3.39, with an update planned.
+The current Spring version in project "ZTDV" is 5.3.39, with an update planned.
 However, Spring Framework 6.x.x and later no longer support RMI.
 All RMI classes have been removed in 6.x.x, as demonstrated by comparing spring-context versions 5.3.39 and 6.2.6.